kvn-31/twn_devops-bootcamp/demo_projects/15_ansible-docker/README.md

 ## Differences to the course
 - amazon linux 2023 changed and removed python2, replaced it with python3 (see [documentation](https://docs.aws.amazon.com/linux/al2023/ug/python.html))
 - -> some of the plays in the playbook are not needed anymore / need to be adapted
+- also docker-compose v1 is outdated and replaced with the docker compose v2 plugin